ScientificKnights/Array-Template/README.md

 static variables are shared between all instances of class. if change static variable in one Array<int>, all Array<int> will change, but Array<double> is not changed.
 ## Advanced 2.
 Numeric Array (generic inheritance)
 Put extra functions in derived class.
+## Advanced 3.
+Point Array (concrete inheritance)
+Create a derived class of which the template argument is fixed to a specific type(Point).